Evidence hub: field research and trial data

 On sloping terrain (common in tropical coconut and oil palm areas), established cover crops reduce soil erosion by 60-90% compared to bare soil.
 Ground cover of 80% or more is the threshold for effective erosion control, which most species achieve within 4-8 months of planting under favorable conditions.

-SoilBoost EA is a Leonardite-derived humic acid soil conditioner (60.6 percent humic acid, CDFA method).
+SoilBoost EA is a Leonardite-derived humic acid soil conditioner (humic acid).
 Its humic and fulvic molecules chelate micronutrients, raise the soil's cation exchange capacity, and support root activity, which improves nutrient uptake efficiency in tropical fruit trees and field crops.
 Field observations indicate improved root development and more efficient use of applied fertilizers when SoilBoost EA is incorporated into soil management programs.
 A 2024 meta-analysis (Ma et al., Agronomy, MDPI) found humic acid amendment delivers on average +12 percent crop yield, +27 percent nitrogen use efficiency, and +17 percent nitrogen uptake.

 The product works across a broad pH range (4.0-8.0), making it suitable for the diverse soil conditions found across tropical agricultural regions worldwide, from the acidic volcanic soils of Mindanao to the alkaline limestone-derived soils of some Visayan islands.